theoboldalex/snake.nvim/README.md

-# snake.nvim
+# 🐍 snake.nvim
-Snake game as a Neovim plugin
+Snake game as a Neovim plugin.
+This plugin is a work in progress.